ertush/google_search/README.md

 ## Google_Search

- >>Script module to use search engine and Open urls from powershell.
+ Script module to use search engine and Open urls from powershell.
 Supports msedge and chrome browsers.
- >>You can also find the module from []("https://www.powershellgallery.com")
+ You can also find the module from [PowershellGallery](https://www.powershellgallery.com)

 ## Installation